Worker safety agency NIOSH lays off most remaining staff

 "Millions of workers across various sectors - including healthcare, construction, and emergency services - depend on NIOSH-approved respirators.
 Without these approvals, their safety is compromised, leading to potential illness, injury, or even death," laid-off employees wrote in a letter shared with CBS News.

-It is unclear what will happen to the agency's work now that most of its teams have been eliminated.
-HHS did not immediately respond to a request for comment.
+HHS did not immediately respond to a request for comment on Friday, asking what would happen to the agency's work now that most of its teams had been eliminated.
+The department had previously said that NIOSH would be absorbed into a new agency called the Administration for a Healthy America.

+In a post Saturday on X, the department said that firefighter programs were still a top priority and that as "the agency continues to streamline operations, the essential services provided by NIOSH will remain fully intact and uninterrupted."

+The department also claimed no CDC employees had been terminated on Friday and only a "required notice was sent to NIOSH employees, following the agreed-upon standard process with the union."